cedadev/jasmin-workshop/exercises/ex11/README.md

    * On the required number of LOTUS hosts
    * Run as batch job(s)

-There are a limited number of licences available for Intel compiler so please adhere to this 2-step approach.
+There are a limited number of licences available for the Intel compiler so please adhere to this 2-step approach.

 ### Objectives

 After completing this exercise you will:
- * **know** about the MPI implementation on JASMIN
+ * **know** about the MPI library available on JASMIN
- * **learn** about the Fortran/C compilers and how to use them
- * **compile** an MPI parallel code on a LOTUS compute node interactively
+ * **learn how to compile** an MPI parallel code on a LOTUS compute node interactively
  * **become aware** of the special SLURM submission options to request resources for an MPI parallel job